CodeGrade/orca/docs/orca_data_definitions.md

 }
 ```

-The output includes the grade ID and the submission ID associated with the job.
+The output includes the key given in the original job for use on the Bottlenose side.
 The `shell_responses` array contains a transcript of the output from each `GradingScriptCommand`.

 A successful `GradingJobOutput` will _always_ contain TAP output.
 An unsuccessful `GradingJobOutput` will still contain any responses of commands executed by the script; if the Orca VM harness fails (e.g., due to resource limits) the `errors` array will be non-empty.